fal-works/hlc-compiler/README.md

 #### `--outDir [path]`

 Directory path of the output executable.
+This will also the destination directory when copying files if `--copyRuntimeFiles` is specified.

 - If not specified and `--outFile` is specified, `--outDir` defaults to the parent directory of `--outFile`.
 - If both not specified, defaults to the current working directory.

+*Note: hlc-compiler does not clean up old files/directories unless they are to be overwritten.*

 #### `--outFile [path]` / `-o [path]`